|← Chapter 11·||Turning Signs (Contents)||References||gnoxic home|

 Turning our attention to the ‘peculiar kind of subject’ called the mind, we begin to see the deeper significance of the cognitive closure which determines the difference between its ‘inside’ and ‘outside.’
 According to Stokes as quoted in Chapter 10, every object is known to be actually without the mind because it is known intelligibly within it.
 Experiencing both opens and closes the gap between internal and external reality.
 Although reality is external to (independent of) anyone's knowing of it, that doesn't prevent it being really known.

 Our knowledge of the laws of nature is imperfect and fallible, and the laws themselves are not necessarily simple, eternal or exact.
-Nevertheless, whatever laws govern a type of situation really do determine what can happen in situations of that type.
-Genuine semiosis can likewise determine real knowledge of those very laws.
-Just as Heraclitus used the word λόγος for both the one law of nature and an account of it, Peirce uses the word Thought for both (a) the universal semiosis which includes us all and has all things (and their interrelations) for its object, and (b) the whole system of thought-signs constituting our knowledge of the universe – both of these being manifestations of Thirdness.
+Nevertheless, whatever laws govern a type of situation really do determine what can happen in situations of that type – and real knowledge of those very laws is possible in principle.
+Just as Heraclitus used the word logos for both the one law of nature and an account of it, Peirce uses the word Thought for both the Thirdness which governs events in the natural world and the whole system of thought-signs constituting our knowledge of the universe.

 Our knowledge is necessarily incomplete because nature has not yet finished doing what it does, let alone saying what it means.
 There is always room for further investigation of any type of phenomenon, because its reality extends into the future as long as any recurrence or representation of it remains possible.
 But the investigative cognition of any kind of happening proceeds through anticipatory cycles, so that if and when it became wholly predictable (i.e. no prediction of it would ever be contradicted by actual events), then it would be wholly known.
 At this point any gap between appearance and reality, any difference in form between the thing itself as dynamic object and the immediate object of the thought-sign representing it, would be closed and investigation would have reached its end, its entelechy.
 We will never know that we have reached this point, but we also don't know that we haven't reached it, for any type of phenomenon of which our anticipation has been consistently successful.
 Therefore, Peirce argues, the laws of nature are real, not just imaginary, and are in principle knowable, to the extent that experience can contradict our formulations of them.